apache/airflow/TESTING.rst

   and local virtualenv.

-* **Integration tests** are available in the Breeze development environment that is also used for Airflow Travis CI tests.
+* **Integration tests** are available in the Breeze development environment that is also used for Airflow CI tests.
 Integration tests are special tests that require additional services running, such as Postgres, MySQL, Kerberos, etc. Currently, these tests are not marked as integration tests but soon they will be clearly separated by ``pytest`` annotations.